Build versus Buy

 Organizations including Adobe, IBM, and Lufthansa trust JPedal for production PDF processing.
 These customers have stringent requirements for reliability, security, and support.
 They've thrown every imaginable PDF edge case at the library over decades.

 When a customer's critical PDF doesn't render correctly, you need answers quickly.
-Our support team understands the PDF specification deeply and can diagnose issues rapidly.
-We've seen almost every PDF edge case and know the solutions.
+Our support team knows the PDF specification well and has seen most of the failure modes that come up in practice, generally several times over.

 Ongoing Maintenance Included